Considering RoHS, Now and in the Future

-While RoHS' rules for used devices may shift in the months ahead, they won't go away.
+While RoHS' standards for used devices may shift in the months ahead, they won't go away.
 Companies therefore need to think about how carefully device materials are tracked and logged throughout their supply chains.
-Without adequate Electronics Labeling, manufacturers may have a tough time getting into compliance or proving they are obeying RoHS and the other relevant restrictions.
+Without adequate Electronics Labeling, manufacturers may have a tough time getting into compliance or proving they are obeying RoHS requirements and the other relevant restrictions.

 For more on Electronics Labeling check out the Q&A on this topic.